-There is no doubt that consumers are becoming more and more environmentally-conscious by the day.
-From vegan skincare to plantable pens, and from reclaimed to recycled modern furniture – environmental concerns are increasingly influencing people’s buying decisions.
+There is no doubt that consumers are becoming more and more environmentally conscious by the day.
+Vegan skincare, plantable pens, recycled modern furniture — environmental concerns are increasingly influencing people’s buying decisions.
 In fact, according to a report by the Hartman Group, 84% of the population falls within the category of “World of Sustainability.”
 This indicates an increasing demand for taking care of the environment which is parallel to that of personal requirements.
 For businesses looking for an opportunity to win, this rise in green consumerism makes for one of the best ecommerce trends in recent times.

 With over half of all digital consumers claiming to opt for eco-friendly choices over conventional ones, retailers can easily turn over the tide by making subtle changes to their offered items — and the way they manufacture them.
 They can start by conducting an internal audit of their manufacturing process, then find ways to replace conventional manufacturing with more eco-friendly options.
 This can include several options – switching to locally-sourced materials, avoiding nonbiodegradable items, using recycled materials, or even reclaiming furniture.
 The more the customers know about the business’s part in protecting nature, the most trustworthy and approachable they will be.

 The entire world today has become a global village.
 From remote companies hiring employees from all over the globe to non-banking financial institutions, cross-country transactions have become simpler and easier than ever.
 On one hand, this allows people to have wider access to a variety of goods and services that were previously not available in their home environment.
 On the other hand, it allows manufacturers to exponentially increase the reach of the area in which they can sell their products and earn profits.